Skip to main content

 import joblib

-# Save model and preprocessing artifacts
+# Save model and ALL preprocessing artifacts as a single bundle

 artifacts = {